danilo-dessi/skg/README.md

 - **cso-openie-extractor/** contains the scripts that have been used to enrich the Luan Yi et al. result wirh CSO topics and Stanford Core NLP relations (i.e., OpenIE and verbs detected by the PoS tagger).

 - **skg-generator/** contains the scripts for performing all operations to clean entities and relations and making triples.
-Its final step is the generation of our scientific knowledge graph.
+Its final step is the generation of our scientific knowledge graph triples.

 - **evaluation/** contains the scripts we used to generate the sample of triples about the semantic web and evaluate our approach.